Update: We saw two new tablet launches at MWC from Samsung and Lenovo - how will they fare when they land in this list in a few weeks?

 7. Microsoft Surface Pro 4

 Weight: 766g/786g | Dimensions: 292.10 x 201.42 x 8.45mm | OS: Windows 10 Pro | Screen size: 12.3-inch | Resolution: 2,736 x 1,824 | CPU: Various | RAM: 4GB/8GB/16GB | Storage: 128GB | Battery: up to 9 hours | Rear camera: 8MP | Front camera: 5MP

 Can a tablet really replace your laptop or home PC?
 That's still up for debate, but the best tablet trying to make that happen is the Microsoft Surface Pro 4.

 It does a fine job with the full blown version of Windows 10, an integrated kickstand and optional keyboard attachment.
-Great for for creative professionals, students and everyday folks alike, this is a top choice and the best Windows Laptop we've reviewed.
+Great for for creative professionals, students and everyday folks alike, this is a top choice and one of best Windows Laptop we've reviewed.